 Parkinson's disease (PD) is a common neurodegenerative disease with four cardinal motor features: resting tremor, bradykinesia, cogwheel rigidity and postural instability.
-99mTc-HMPAO SPECT is well-established method of assessing rCBF.
+99mTc-HMPAO SPECT is a well-established method of assessing rCBF.
 SPECT data have been analyzed utilizing either Region Of Interest (ROI) analysis (4), which investigates blood flow abnormalities in predefined regions, or using statistical parametric mapping (SPM), which can generate images of blood flow abnormalities for each pixel in the whole brain image(5).
 Results of previous reports about rCBF differences in PD and control have been mixed.
 Independent component analysis (ICA) is a recently developed data-driven approach to imaging data analysis.
-It has been widely applied to of functional the analyses neuroimaging data. including EEG/MEG, ERP, fMRI (11) and other biomedical signals.
-In the previous literature, ICA methods has been shown effectively remove eve-blink artifacts in ERP study (12) and to separate artifact components from fMRI data (11).
+It has been widely applied to the analyses of functional neuroimaging data, including EEG/MEG, ERP, fMRI (11) and other biomedical signals.
+In the previous literature, ICA methods has been shown to effectively remove eye-blink artifacts in ERP study (12) and to separate artifact components from fMRI data (11).
 This study used ICA to remove the non-disease related SPECT activity including artifacts and rCBF unaffected by PD from the data followed by voxel-based statistic parametric mapping (SPM).
 We hypothesized that this method would reveal more areas of significant rCBF difference in PD.